Definition of a trade mark

-There are many famous examples of pictorial trade marks; such as Apple’s famous “apple and bite” trade mark; and, in Australia, a picture of a lion is a trade mark of General Motors Holden.
+There are many famous examples of pictorial trade marks (e.g. Apple’s “apple and bite” trade mark and, in Australia, Holden’s picture of a lion).

 The trade marks of many corporations combine words with pictures.
 For example, Nike has a registered word trade mark (i.e. the word Nike), and a registered picture trade mark (i.e. the “swoosh” picture).
 These two trade marks are used separately and together as the Nike logo.

-• enabling the trade mark owner to distinguish their goods and services from those of other traders;
+• enable the trade mark owner to distinguish their goods and services from those of other traders;

-• enabling purchasers to identify who makes or provides the goods or services (thus assisting in their decision-making on questions of quality, price and other purchasing considerations).
+• enable purchasers to identify who makes or provides the goods or services (thus assisting in their decision-making on questions of quality, price and other purchasing considerations).

 A trade mark can exist without being registered.
-Unregistered trade marks are known as “common law trade marks” (see “Common law trade marks and passing off”).
+Unregistered trade marks are known as “common law trade marks” (see “Common law trade marks and passing off”, below).
 A trade mark can also be registered under the TM Act (see “Registered trade marks”).
 Registration is encouraged to:

 • allow clearer searching of available trade marks;